 In this article, we will look at the different types of warranty offered on a used car and what protection you can expect – even if the car is sold without any warranty.

 Your statutory rights on any used car

 Many buyers confuse warranties with their legal rights, but they are two different things.
 Any used car purchase by a private individual from a trader is covered by the Consumer Rights Act 2015, which gives you recourse to reject the car if it is not as described or is faulty.
 You are also covered by the Road Traffic Act 1988, which says that it is an offence for a trader to sell an unroadworthy vehicle (unless the buyer knows that the vehicle is unroadworthy and has no intention of driving it on the road in its present state).

-Although there is no specific legal description, a faulty car is generally considered to be a car which is not roadworthy and/or is not safe.
+Although there is no specific legal description, a faulty used car is generally considered to be a car which is not roadworthy and/or is not safe.
 Secondary issues, like a broken stereo or paintwork problems, are generally not acceptable reasons to reject a car under the Consumer Rights Act.
 However, the wording of the legislation is not very clear, so ultimately it can come down to who makes a better case in court.